 McGuire examines the theories on which Supplemental Instruction is based and characteristics of today's college student population.
 She also addresses how SI is beneficial to students and what specifically institutions can do to increase those benefits.

 Zerger, S., Clark-Unite, C. and Smith, L. (2006), How Supplemental Instruction benefits faculty, administration, and institutions.
 New Directions for Teaching and Learning, 2006: 63–72. doi: 10.1002/tl.234 http://onlinelibrary.wiley.com/doi/10.1002/tl.234/abstract

 In this article, the authors examine how Supplemental Instruction can benefit faculty through informal and formal development as well as the economic benefits for institutions as a whole.
 They explore these benefits through a case study at Nelson Mandela Metropolitan University (NMMU) in South Africa.

-*There are Supplemental Instruction (SI) study sessions available for this course.
+There are Supplemental Instruction (SI) study sessions available for this course.
 These study groups are open to anyone enrolled in this course who would like to stay current with the course material and understand the material better.
-Attendance at these sessions is voluntary, but extremely beneficial.
-Times and locations for the study session can be found here: www.purdue.edu/si Students who attend these interactive sessions will find themselves working with peers as they compare notes, demonstrate and discuss pertinent problems and concepts, and share study and test-taking strategies.
-Students are asked to arrive with their student ID card or mobile device, lecture notes and questions to these informal, peer-led study sessions.
+Attendance at these sessions is voluntary, but extremely beneficial for those who attend weekly.
+Times and locations for the study session can be found here: www.purdue.edu/si, or on the free app: www.purdue.edu/boilerguide.
+Students who attend these interactive sessions will find themselves working with peers as they compare notes, demonstrate and discuss pertinent problems and concepts, and share study and test-taking strategies.
+Students are asked to arrive with their student ID card, lecture notes, and questions to these informal, peer-led study sessions.